cosmoskitten/beam/website/src/documentation/runners/nemo.md

 ## Deploying Nemo with your Application

 A self-contained application could be easier to manage and fully use the functionalities that Nemo provides.
-Simply add the dependency shown above and shade the application jar using the maven shade plugin:
+Simply add the dependency shown above and shade the application JAR using the Maven Shade plugin:

 ```
 <plugin>